Skip to content

 This detailed feedback is crucial for diagnosing and fixing any issues with your Google Analytics setup, ensuring that the data you collect is accurate and reliable.
 Once everything is working as expected, you will want to turn off debug mode.

-You can also use the Google Analytics Debugger Chrome extension to see more data on the events being sent to Google Analytics while testing on your website.
+You can also use the Chrome extension Debugger for Google Analytics 4 to see more data on the events being sent to Google Analytics while testing on your website.

 Do I need to exclude the script tag?